 Destination-based sales tax states – A majority of states are destination-based sales tax states.
 If you live and operate your business in one of these states you will charge sales tax based on the rate at your buyer’s location.

-Example: You operate your business out of your home in Lenexa, Kansas, which has a total sales tax rate of 9.75%.
-(That’s the Kansas state rate of 6.1505, plus the Johnson County rate of 1.225%, a special local tax of 1.375% and a district rate of 1%.)
+Example: You operate your business out of your home in Lenexa, Kansas, which has a total sales tax rate of 9.35%.
+(That’s the Kansas state rate of 6.5%, plus the Johnson County rate of 1.475%, and the Lenexa rate of 1.375%.)
 But you sell to a buyer in neighboring Shawnee.
-Because the sales tax rate in Shawnee is 9% you would only charge 9% to your buyer.
+Because the sales tax rate in Shawnee is 9.6% you would charge 9.6% to your buyer.

 For the most part, if you have sales tax nexus in a remote state (i.e. a state where your business isn’t based but you must charge sales tax for some other reason) then you would charge sales tax using destination-based rules.
 The only exceptions to this rule are Arizona, New Mexico and the very complicated state of California.
 (Read our California sales tax guide for more about this “modified-origin” state.)